dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 The basic goal of Cee-lo is to roll three dice and achieve a winning combination.
 We're going to implement a simple version for one player that focuses on checking for immediate wins and losses.
 The full version would use loops to allow for re-rolls.

 The player rolls three dice.
 If one of the winning combinations is achieved, the player wins immediately.
 If one of the losing combinations occurs, the player loses immediately.
+Any other outcome is a push.

 Standard winning combinations are: